AstroMined/debtonator/docs/adr/backend/017-payment-source-schema-simplification.md

-# ADR-017: PaymentSource Schema Simplification
+# ADR-017: Payment Source Schema Simplification

 ## Status

-Implemented (Partial) - March 28, 2025
+Accepted

+## Executive Summary

+Simplifies the payment source schema architecture by eliminating redundant schema definitions and establishing a clear parent-child relationship model for payments and their sources.
+This change resolves circular dependencies, reduces technical debt, and creates a more intuitive API by removing the standalone `PaymentSourceCreate` schema in favor of a nested approach where payment sources are always created in the context of a payment.
+The implementation shifts responsibility for payment ID assignment from the schema to the repository layer, resulting in more consistent validation, simplified testing, and clearer domain modeling throughout the application.

 ## Context

-The PaymentSource model currently has two parallel schema definitions for creation:
+The PaymentSource model currently has two parallel schema definitions for creation, causing confusion and technical issues:

-- `PaymentSourceCreate`: Requires a payment_id, causing circular dependency issues
+- **`PaymentSourceCreate`**: Requires a payment_id parameter, causing circular dependency issues when used in nested contexts
-- `PaymentSourceCreateNested`: Used within a parent Payment creation, doesn't require payment_id
+- **`PaymentSourceCreateNested`**: Used within a parent Payment creation process, doesn't require payment_id

-This dual approach creates several problems:
+This dual approach creates several problems across the application:

-1. Circular dependencies in schema definitions
-2. Confusion in tests and fixtures about which schema to use
-3. Technical debt requiring developers to understand both patterns
+1. **Circular Dependencies**: Schema definitions that reference each other create import cycles
+2. **Developer Confusion**: Two different patterns for essentially the same operation
+3. **Technical Debt**: Developers must understand both approaches and when to use each
-4. Potential for inconsistent validation across creation paths
+4. **Inconsistent Validation**: Different validation rules depending on creation path
-5. Test failures when using the wrong schema pattern
+5. **Test Failures**: Tests fail when using the wrong schema pattern for a given context
+6. **Documentation Complexity**: Need to explain and maintain both patterns

-We've already implemented an initial solution in the form of `PaymentSourceCreateNested`, but still maintain the original `PaymentSourceCreate` schema, leading to the current technical debt.
+We've already implemented an initial solution in the form of `PaymentSourceCreateNested`, but still maintain the original `PaymentSourceCreate` schema, creating maintenance overhead and ongoing technical debt.

 ## Decision

-We will simplify to a single schema approach for PaymentSource creation:
+Simplify to a single schema approach for PaymentSource creation that properly models the parent-child relationship between payments and sources:

 1. Remove the current `PaymentSourceCreate` class that requires payment_id
 2. Rename `PaymentSourceCreateNested` to `PaymentSourceCreate`